aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-resource-assignments/saving-updated-resource-assignment-to-mpp/_index.md

 ---
 title: Saving Updated Resource Assignment to MPP
+description: "Learn how to update Microsoft Project (MPP/XML) project files using Aspose.Tasks for .NET."
 type: docs
 weight: 100
 url: /net/saving-updated-resource-assignment-to-mpp/
 ---

-Aspose.Tasks supports updating resource assignment data and writing it back to a MPP file.
+Aspose.Tasks for .NET supports updating resource assignment data and writing it back to a MPP file.

 ## **Updating Resource Assignments**
 To read, assign and save the updated file: